 In the event of business debt, bailiffs do have the authority to take control of goods relating to your business which can be sold at auction to try to recover the amount owing to the creditor in question.

-There are different types of bailiffs with varying powers so dependent on who collects the debt from you will depend on what they can take from you.
+There are different types of bailiffs with varying powers so dependent on who collects the debt from you, will depend on what they can take from.
 However, there are some standard things you should be aware of in case a debt collector ever turns up at your business premises.

 What is likely to happen?